amaarayman-2006/microprocessor-car-1/README.md

 ## Objective

 Our objective was to build a functional car that can be controlled using wired joystick.
-The car also have a battery indicator function that detects if the overall voltage of the batteries drops to a certain level which is 8V as motors can function in voltages between 7:12 VDC.
+The car also have a battery indicator function that detects if the overall voltage of the batteries drops to a certain level which is 8V as the motors can function in voltages between 7:12 VDC.

 ## Drivers Software